atinm/clover-online-orders/readme.txt

 7. An other example of menu

 == Changelog ==
-= 1.2.7 =
+= 1.2.80 =
+* Added the clean inventory feature
+-Improved the store interface 4 to accept direct links to a specif category
+* Added the ability for customer to reply to the emails and got the response in their own inbox
+* Added the quantity window to add to cart shortcode
+* Added the ability to add css class to add to cart shortcode
+* Fixed reordering issue for categories, items and modifiers
+* Added customization options for store interface 4 like changing colors and page width or font familty
+* Improved Cart Icon by adding the number of items and changed it to a small button
+* Added the ability to show or hide the quantity selection window for the 4th store interface
+* Added the ability to disable modifier groups panel and add it on the same page to avoid scroll issues
+* Added the ability to show or hide the qty for all modifiers or for modifiers without price
+* Changed add to cart button on store interface 4 and added the number of items in cart
+* Ability to hide quantity selection from modifiers with prices or modifiers with no prices for store interface 4
+* Ability to show modifiers as a pop-up or directly underneath the item for store interface 4 = 1.2.7 =
 * Added two new store interfaces
 * Store interface 3 has a beautiful interface that allows images to be uploaded for items in a vertical format